 University of Amsterdam (UvA)

 Eindhoven University of Technology (TU/e)

 Center for Mathematics and Computer Science (CWI)

-The program started in the Summer of 2014 and covers a broad range of topics dealing with stochastic and algorithmic aspects of networks.
+The program started in 2014 and covers a broad range of topics dealing with stochastic and algorithmic aspects of networks.
 The aim of the program is to address the pressing challenges posed by large-scale networks with the help of stochastics and algorithmics.
 The focus is on modelling, understanding, controlling and optimizing networks that are complex and highly volatile.

 Eurandom is part of STAR, Stochastics- Theoretical and Applied Research, the Cluster in Stochastics.

 Eurandom collaborates with CWI (the national NWO research institute in mathematics and computer science) and with various national research schools in The Netherlands.

 Eurandom is a UMI (Unité Mixte Internationale, 3022) of CNRS.
 This means that French scientists can apply for a one or two semester stay at the institute.

 Eurandom is member of ERCOM (European Research Centres On Mathematics) which was founded in 1997, and academic institutional member of the European Mathematical Society.
 Ercom is a committee of EMS; ERCOM consists of European research centres in mathematical sciences (there are around 20 to 25 members).